abinit/abinit/doc/developers/new_testsuite.md

 Config tree
 : The YAML configuration also takes the form of a tree where nodes are **specializations** and its leaf represent **parameters** or **constraints**.
-  Its structure match the structure of the **document tree** thus one can define rules (constraint and parameters) that will be applied to a specific part of the **document tree**.
+  Its structure matches the structure of the **document tree** thus one can define rules (constraint and parameters) that will be applied to a specific part of the **document tree**.

 Specialization